 - In December 2017, Samantha Holvey, a former Miss North Carolina, told CNN that before the Miss USA contest in 2006, Trump lined up all of the contestants and inspected them “one by one, like we were pieces of meat and he was trying to decide which piece of meat he wanted.”
 Holvey also said that Trump barged into the dressing room while women were changing.

 - In February 2019, former Trump campaign staffer Alva Johnson filed a federal lawsuit alleging that Trump had kissed her without her consent in August 2016, before a rally in Tampa, Florida.
 The lawsuit by Johnson, who is black, also contends she was paid less than white counterparts on the campaign.
 Johnson, who is the first person to come forward with sexual assault allegations against the president since he took office, told the Washington Post that Trump had grabbed her hand and leaned in to kiss her, to which she turned away, causing the kiss to land on the side of her mouth.

 The question remains as to why the allegations made by women before the Access Hollywood tape’s release—like those of Jill Harth or Temple Taggart—didn’t receive far broader attention when they first surfaced.
 The Guardian reporter who first recounted Harth’s story in July told the Columbia Journalism Review that the lack of initial attention may stem from a common pattern in sexual assault allegations: Few people pay attention to women’s stories until a man’s voice affirms them.
 “Trump came out in leaked video and said, in so many words, that sexual assault is something that he does regularly,” she said.
 “It wasn’t any woman saying it; it was a powerful man running for president saying it that got people to take it seriously, which is remarkable.”

-This article was originally published on October 15, 2016, and has since been revised to include new information and accusers.
+This article was originally published on October 15, 2016, and has since been revised as recently as February 2019 to include new information and accusers.